YuTian8328/alfred/APPTAINER_USAGE.md

 ## Preparation:
 - Modify requirements to use new versions of torch and ai2thor.
 - Modify the test script `script/check_thor.py`
-- Create a `.def` file (equivalant to Dockerfile in the Docker context)
+- Create an Apptainer`.def` file (equivalent to Dockerfile in the Docker context) to define the environment, which will be used to generate a .sif container file.

-## Build the Apptainer container, run:
+## Submit the build_apptainer.slurm job script to build the container image:
 ```bash
 $ sbatch build_apptainer.slurm
 ```
-Different from docker image, in the context of Apptainer, a container essentially is a `.sif` file
+Different from docker image, in the context of Apptainer, a container essentially is a `.sif` file.

 ## Install extra packages needed for the project.
 ```bash